JGBs 10-yr yield falls to 4-week low in line with stronger Treasuries

 purchases before the end of this year.

-"The Bank of Japan will ease further, and the Fed will keep
+* "The Bank of Japan will ease further, and the Fed will

-its easy policy for the time being, and this is supportive for
+keep its easy policy for the time being, and this is supportive

 management firm in Tokyo.